-- 5. Under the provision of the MS&R Setback Zone, no structure, off-street parking, vehicular circulation, off-street loading, or maneuvering space, landscaping, or screening improvements required by the Zoning Code, may be constructed, erected, placed, or extended in the future half right-of-way area unless specifically allowed.
-The future right-of-way area that is not publicly owned may be included in the site coverage calculation and used to meet landscaping requirements or reduce required parking. - 6.
+- 5. Refer to Article 5, Section 4.5 of the Unified Development Code, Permitted Use of MS&R Right-of-Way Area, for guidance on allowable uses within the future half right-of-way.
+The future half right-of-way area that is not publicly owned may be included in the site coverage calculation and used to meet landscaping requirements or reduce required parking. - 6.
 In compliance with the requirement of the MS&R Setback Zone, plans submitted for the issuance of building permits and development plans and tentative plats submitted for review must show the applicable setback from the future right-of-way line as a condition of approval.
-In cases of hardship, a variance may be requested from the MS&R Setback Zone requirements. - 7.
-Future changes in planned right-of-way widths shall be incorporated by amendment to the MS&R Map.

-B. General Design and Development Guidelines

-The following provisions apply to the overall design and development of major streets identified in the Plan.

-- 1. Improvement of major streets shall include provisions for pedestrian ways.
+In cases of hardship, a modification may be requested from the MS&R Setback Zone requirements.
+The process for requesting this modification is outlined in Article 5, Section 4.7 of the Unified Development Code. - 7.
+Future right-of-way cross-sections reference guidance from the City of Tucson Street Design Guide.
+Please refer to Table 2.4 (Cross Section Dimensions for Tucson Street Types) and the Sample Cross-Sections located within the Street Design Guide (pages 2-32 to 2-40) for additional information. - 8.
+Future changes in planned right-of-way widths shall be incorporated by amendment to the MS&R Map. - B. General Design and Development Guidelines - The following provisions apply to the overall design and development of major streets identified in the Plan.
+Please note, as outlined in Policy 2.A.7. the enumerated guidance below has been superseded by the adopted City of Tucson Street Design Guide.
+Refer to Table 2.4 (Cross Section Dimensions for Tucson Street Types) and the Sample Cross-Sections located within the Street Design Guide (pages 2-32 to 2-40) for additional information. - 1.
+Improvement of major streets shall include provisions for pedestrian ways.
 Sidewalks shall be located on both sides of all major streets as regulated by the Street Development Standards and the Uniform Building Code, including both sides of bridges, overpasses, and underpasses. - 2.
 Bus stops shall be placed every one-fourth mile except where demand warrants otherwise.
 Where possible, bus stops shall be located at activity nodes.
 Shelters and benches shall be set back at least four feet from the curb. - 3.
 To provide for safe use by bicyclists, major streets shall be designed with 17-foot outside lanes to provide five-foot striped bike lanes, where feasible. - 4.
 Wherever possible, utility easements and rights-of-way shall be incorporated into the public rights-of-way (GP Section 3, Policy 1, F5). - 5.
 Street furniture design shall be compatible with the overall street design and shall be functional and attractive (GP, Section 3, Policy 1, F3).
 It shall also be compatible with special district (historic, downtown, etc.) guidelines. - 6.
 On-street parking is discouraged on all major streets to maintain capacity and to ensure the safety of free flowing traffic.
 The Mayor and Council will determine where on-street parking may be appropriate.